lilewok/lilewok.github.io/_pages/about.md

 ---
 permalink: /
-title: "Crystal Jones-Howe - PhD Student"
+title: "A Girl and Her Tech"
 author_profile: true
 redirect_from:
   - /about/